 - Write long-form content that provides solutions to the user’s search query.
 Provide valuable information that stands out from others

-- Add internal links to one content to another to pass on the link juice.
+- Add internal links from one content to another to pass on the link juice.
 Do not simply add links and make them fit in naturally.

 - Your content should offer easy readability.
 Add headings to your subtopic and keep your paragraphs small.

 - The title and meta description of your pages should be relevant to the content published on the site.
 Do not mislead your visitors as it will increase the bounce rate.

 Always remember that your site is the first thing your target audience gets connected to before taking other valuable actions like purchasing products and services or subscribing to your email list.
 The UX design of your website will decide whether your target audience wants to make your brand relatable.

 Use Google Search Console to Uncover traffic opportunities

 Google Search Console is one of my favorite SEO tools.

 Most SEO tools out there do not provide accurate data when it comes to organic search traffic and rankings.
 But, Google Search Console is a tool developed by Google and the data comes straight from them.